 The most used AUR assistants in ARCH Linux

-ARCH Linux is one of the most flexible and less resourceful Linux distribution.
+ARCH Linux is one of the most flexible and less resourceful Linux distributions.
 Developed for general use, this unique distribution can be configured from scratch by a least-average user.
 Being a rolling release, Arch is almost unequalled in the world of Linux distributions.
+The default package manager in Arch is pacman, which operates relatively similarly to apt-get in Ubuntu environments.

 One of the most important things in Arch Linux is AUR (Arch User Repository).
-It is a huge warehouse software made by the community, which contains PKBUILD packages, allowing users to compile, build and install software that is not in the official repositories of distribution.
+It is a huge warehouse software made by the community, which contains PKGBUILD packages, allowing users to compile, build and install software that is not in the official repositories of distribution.
+Many new packages are first launched in the AUR and are then placed in official warehouses.

 Below I will present some AUR assistants that will make your life easier in this wonderful Arch Linux distribution.